akash-kansara/express-typescript-boilerplate/README.md

 # Express TypeScript Boilerplate

-This project attempts to provide a simple framework for API development using [express](https://github.com/expressjs/express).
+This project attempts to provide a simple framework for API development using [express](https://github.com/expressjs/express) with the freedom of selecting and implementing your own database.

+## Application Business logic

+This app implements a small retail store wherein store administrators can create users (customers), products and post a sale transaction.
+Each sale transaction record has an active user (customer) and active product.

 ## Project structure
 | Folder Path | Description |